-The Iowa Department of Homeland Security and Emergency Management (HSEMD) submits this 911 annual report to the Iowa General Assembly under Iowa Code § 34A.7A (3) (a).
+The Iowa Department of Homeland Security and Emergency Management (HSEMD) proudly submits this 911 annual report to the Iowa General Assembly under Iowa Code § 34A.7A (3) (a).
 This section of the Code requires the 911 program manager to advise the General Assembly of the status of 911 wireline and wireless implementation and operations, the distribution of surcharge receipts, and an accounting of revenue and expenses of the 911 program.

-lowa's 911 system consists of 112 public safety answering points (PSAPs) across 99 counties (Attachment 1).
+Iowa's 911 system consists of 110 public safety answering points (PSAPs) across 99 counties (Attachment 1).
+This is a decrease of two PSAPs from the previous year as two city police departments folded into larger county operations.
 The PSAPs answer wireline, wireless, and voice over internet protocol (VoIP) emergency calls, as well as Text-to-911 messages from across the state.
-The wireline 911 system was launched in lowa in 1988.
-There is a wireline surcharge authorized by Iowa Code § 34A on wireline phone users' monthly bills and is managed by local 911 service boards.
+The wireline 911 system was launched in Iowa in 1988.
+There is a wireline surcharge authorized by Iowa Code § 34A.7 on wireline phone users' monthly bills and is managed by local 911 service boards.
 Wireless 911 capability was added to the system beginning in 1998.
-This wireless capability is funded through a wireless surcharge on wireless phone users' monthly bills and is managed by the lowa Department of Homeland Security and Emergency Management under Iowa Code § 34A.7A.
+This wireless capability is funded through an emergency communications surcharge on wireless phone users' monthly bills and is managed by the Iowa Department of Homeland Security and Emergency Management under Iowa Code § 34A.7A.
 The Department converted the 911 network from analog technology to an emergency services internet protocol (IP) network (ESInet) referred to as a Next Generation (NG) 911 network starting in 2011.
-From July 1, 2021, through June 30, 2022, the NG911 network processed 109,299 wireline calls, 1,113,449 wireless 911 calls and 6,038 texts to Iowa's PSAPs.
+From July 1, 2022, through June 30, 2023, the NG911 network processed 102,760 wireline calls, 1,211,501 wireless 911 calls, 73,904 VoIP calls and 6,038 texts to Iowa's PSAPs.
 Local PSAPs are the primary users of the NG911 network and answer and dispatch resources for more than 98 percent of 911 calls in Iowa.
 The Iowa Department of Public Safety (DPS) handles the remainder of the 911 calls.

-As detailed throughout this report, the entire lowa 911 system is undergoing a significant upgrade to a fully end-state, NENA i3 911 system. i3 is an ANSI accredited, widely-recognized industry standard used throughout the United States.
+As detailed throughout this report, the entire Iowa 911 system is undergoing a significant upgrade to a fully end-state, NENA i3 911 system. i3 is an ANSI accredited, widely-recognized industry standard used throughout the United States and Europe.
 The first phase of this multi-phase effort into the NG911 network has converted analog/copper trunking into the local PSAPs to a statewide, IP-based Ethernet network.
 The IP-based backbone was completed in November 2012 and leverages the Iowa Communications Network (ICN).
 The second phase of the network upgrade is nearly complete and includes updating individual PSAPs to IP-enabled call handling equipment and logging recorders.
 Ninety-nine percent of the state's PSAPs are fully end-to-end IP-enabled.
-As of December 2022, all but one of the local 911 PSAPs were capable of receiving Text-to-911 messages.
-Work has been progressing toward the State's virtual consolidation efforts, technologically merging the legacy wireline network with the NG IP-based network, as well as sharing technology for call processing equipment at the PSAPs.
-A fourth phase in the progression to a fully functioning i3 system will include behind-the-scenes upgrades to the way a caller is located and to ensure the call is more accurately delivered as well as decommissioning of legacy selective routers.
-This phase began toward the end of calendar year 2022, but will continue for several years.
+As of December 2023, all PSAPs in Iowa are capable of receiving Text-to-911 messages.
+Work has been progressing toward the State's virtual consolidation efforts, technologically merging the legacy wireline network with the NG

+IP-based network, as well as sharing technology for call processing equipment at the PSAPs.
+A fourth phase in the progression to a fully functioning i3 system began in 2023 and included a behind-the-scenes upgrade to ensure the 911 call is more accurately routed to the most appropriate PSAP.
+Additional steps during this phase include decommissioning of legacy selective routers, and full i3 programming of call delivery.
+This phase has begun, but will continue for a number of years.